 If you find out that you are pregnant and you haven’t been taking a folic acid tablet, start taking tablets straight away.
 Keep taking them until the 12th week of your pregnancy.

-You can buy folic acid tablets from pharmacies (or at a lower cost when prescribed by your midwife or specialist doctor).
-Talk to your midwife or specialist doctor to find out more.
+You can buy folic acid tablets from pharmacies (or at a lower cost when prescribed by your midwife, medical practitioner or nurse practitioner - talk to them to find out more.)